HOOLAHAN/CV/README.md

 - Delivered a £1.9M new-build project and £800K extension for private clients.
 - Used project management / organisational skills and took ownership of the whole process from start to finish.
 - Managed a wide range of stakeholders.
 Reported on programme and budget on a regular basis to the client.
 Managed sub-contractors to ensure quality and resolved conflicts where required.
-- Going from one of the largest UK contractors to self-employed with this level of responsibility shows that I am self-motivated, a fast-learner, adaptable to change and comfortable with taking accountability.
+- Going from one of the largest UK contractors to self-employed with this level of responsibility shows that I am self-motivated, a fast-learner, adaptable to change and comfortable with taking on responsibility.
 - [Harbour Contractors Ltd - Website](http://harbourcontractors.s3-website.eu-west-2.amazonaws.com/)

 **Laing O'Rourke** (Sept-2015 to Aug-2020) _Civil Engineer_